 A: Today's digital cameras offer many helpful features and settings, but even with the extra options (and buttons), they're still very easy to use.
-Both point-and-shoot cameras and more advanced SLR models come with goof-proof automatic settings — start with them, then try out the more sophisticated features as you get more comfortable taking photos.
+Both point-and-shoot cameras and more advanced DSLR and mirrorless camera models come with goof-proof automatic settings — start with those, then try out the more sophisticated features as you get more comfortable taking photos.

 A: Digital cameras, especially point-and-shoot models, offer preset exposure settings designed to help you take better photos under a variety of shooting conditions.
 You'll see scene modes like Portrait, Landscape, Sunset, Fireworks, and Museum.
 When you want to take pictures in one of these situations, just select the appropriate scene mode, and let the camera automatically choose focus, shutter speed, aperture, white balance, and flash options to match.
 You'll find these presets helpful for taking great-looking shots in tricky photographic environments, without a lot of thought or effort.

 A: Generally, it's easiest to frame shots using your camera's LCD screen.
 Sometimes, though, glare from the sun makes it difficult to compose pictures on the screen.
 That's when having a traditional viewfinder is a great bonus.
-And when you frame shots with your viewfinder, you can steady the camera against your cheek, helping to prevent accidental camera shake and blurry pictures.
+And when you frame shots with your viewfinder, you can hold the camera more steadily, helping to prevent accidental camera shake and blurry pictures.
 Plus, it's much easier to frame up a zoomed-in shot and keep it stable.
 Taking pictures using the viewfinder instead of the LCD screen also saves battery power.

 While digital SLRs have an LCD screen for reviewing photos, you'll normally use the viewfinder to compose shots with this type of camera.
 However, most SLRs now include a" live view" mode for their LCD screens, on which you can frame pictures just like you would with a point-and-shoot camera.